RyozoMasukawa/cs223_project/README.md

 Note: the password should be "root_password" as defined in docker-compose.yml

-#### 4. Now you are ready to run all 7 transactions!, check_***.py is a code to check the status of each table items.
+#### 4. Now you are ready to run all 7 transactions!
+You can run the following shell script to evaluate the throughput and latency

 e.g
 ```
-python3 check_users.py
-python3 t1.py
-python3 check_friendship.py
-python3 t2.py
-python3 check_friendship.py
+chmod +x run.sh
+./run.sh
 .....
 ```